Generalized symmetry enriched criticality in (3+1)d: SET to non-invertible SSB transition

 where $Y$ is a closed three-dimensional manifold in spacetime while $(a_1)_\mu$ and $(a_2)_\mu$ are dynamical $U(1)$ one-form gauge fields defined only on $Y$.
-Hence, $\mathsf{T}_n$ is constructed by decorating the invertible time-reversal operator $\mathsf{T}$ with a particular fractional quantum Hall state.
-The operator $\mathsf{T}_n$ obeys the fusion rules,
+Hence, $\mathsf{T}_n$ is constructed by decorating $\mathsf{T}$ with a particular fractional quantum Hall state.
+The defect $\mathsf{T}_n$ obeys the fusion rules,

 where $(-1)^F$ is fermion parity, $(\mathcal{Z}_N)_{N(N-1)n}$ is the partition function for $\mathbb{Z}_N$ Chern-Simons theory at level $N(N-1)n$,